Anne’s Admission Advice: Nailing your video solos

 Finally, I would add: Enjoy the process!
 Think of the video solos as a chance to show us who you are, knowing that we cannot wait to see you dance!

-By Anne Aubert-Santelli, Assistant Dean of Admission & Student Services
+By Anne Aubert-Santelli, Associate Dean of Admission & Student Services